Diverse, resilient Houston looking at moving beyond traditional energy base

 Dallas Fed President Lorie K. Logan met with Houston business and community leaders earlier this month to learn about the area’s strengths, challenges and outlook.
-Houston was the first of 12 stops in the 360° in 365 Listening Tour, as Logan travels through the Eleventh District reaching out to local constituents so she can best represent the district in the national policy discussion and be a force for good at home.
+Houston was the first stop in the 360° in 365 Listening Tour as Logan travels through the Eleventh District reaching out to local constituents so she can best represent the district in the national policy discussion and be a force for good at home.
 Over the course of the coming year, this listening and learning experience will position her and the Dallas Fed to identify policy priorities that will make the greatest impact for the region over the long term.
 We describe the Houston region and share what was discussed.

 Houston is the nation’s fifth-most-populous metropolitan area and a global energy capital.
 While its economy was late to recover from the pandemic, it’s the fastest-growing major metropolitan area in Texas this year.
 It boasts the third-busiest U.S. seaport and is a global hub of petrochemical and refining operations.
 Houston is also Texas’ most diverse city; no one racial or ethnic group is a majority, and nearly 1 in 4 Houstonians is an immigrant.During Logan’s recent visit, two of Houston’s long-run priorities came into focus.
 The first is the need for economic diversification.
 The energy transition from fossil fuels to renewables has tremendous implications for the future of Houston’s economy.
 Local leaders agreed the solution is to diversify, building a broader economic base that includes other growth industries.

 A second priority is integrating immigrants and creating opportunities for Houston’s underserved communities more broadly; leaders in the region said schools, local government, nonprofits and for-profits must seek to work together to this end.